 In low-density environments, the computation time of EECBS was less than that of ILP.
 However, starting at $20\%$ density, the computation time of EECBS increased drastically, accompanied by a decline in the success rate.
 EECBS was efficient in low-density environments.
 By contrast, high-density environments increased the collision resolution cost, leading to lower success rates.

-Compared with ILP and EECBS, PIBT required a lower computation time; specifically $0.11$~s up to at a density of $80\%$.
-The computation time increased considerably at a density of $90\%$, attributed to the computational complexity of PIBT.
+Compared with ILP and EECBS, PIBT required less computation time; at a density of $80\%$, it took only $0.11$~s.
+The computation time increased considerably at a density of $90\%$, due to the computational complexity of PIBT.
 PIBT does not know where empty cells exist prior to the evacuation of obstructing agents.
 Agents in PIBT only know their goals, and the evacuating position (selecting empty cells) is not optimized.
 To avoid following conflicts, PIBT performs a random search to determine the evacuating position.
-If the probability that a cell is occupied is $p$, the probability of finding an empty cell in a given number of search attempts is $p^{times-1}\cdot (1-p)$, where $p$ is assumed to be fixed and independent of previous visit paths.
+If the probability that a cell is occupied is $p$, the probability of finding an empty cell in a given number of search attempts is $p^{\mathrm{times}-1}\cdot (1-p)$, where $p$ is assumed to be fixed and independent of previously visited paths.
 At a density of $90\%$, the obstructing agents struggle to find the $10\%$ unoccupied cells.
 The computational complexity at $90\%$ density is much higher than at lower densities, which consequently increases the computation time.